freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

         - TOC at top of alerts with HTML anchors.
     + Front end
  - update flat advanced search page
- - add xxx-xx-xxxx etc to the stopwords list (#190)
+ - add xxx-xx-xxxx etc to the stopwords list (#190), and add the stopwords to the Solr directory
  - change case title from Courtlistener.com / Browse / Foo --> / Cases / Foo
  - consider/resolve old URL support.
 What does /opinions/all/ do?
 What about /opinions/ca2/, etc?
  + add information about date/time formats.
 Useful to tell people that they can use timestamps or just dates.
 It